-George Hughes, R. 4, Box 111, Brownwood, Texas-It has been some time since I have reported to the OPA, but I have been doing what I could for the cause.
-About four years ago I had to quit the evangelistic field, on account of financial conditions, and seek other employment. but I am now ready to answer calls for meetings anywhere.
+George Hughes, R. 4, Box 111, Brownwood, Texas-It has been some time since I have) reported to the OPA, but I have been doing what I could for the cause.
+About four years ago I had to quit the evangelistic field; on account of financial conditions, and seek other employment. but I am now ready to answer calls for meetings anywhere.
 I have been preaching on Lord's days as I had the opportunity, but seeing the need of more preachers in the field, like Paul, "I am ready" to go anywhere, preaching the saving gospel of our blessed Lord.
 On with the good work!

-Floyd O. Ross, Lock Haven, Pa., Oct.
+Floyd O. Ross, Lock Haven.
+Pa., Oct.
 12.-I was glad to be with Bro.
 Gay during the month of September.
-October 3, I was with the brethren at Love, Joy, morning, and evening services.
-Attend- Lees Summit meeting, being conducted by Chester with the brethren at LeContes Mills for the worship, and at Flemington for the evening meeting.
+October 3, I was with the brethren at Love Joy, morning and evening services.
+Attendance and interest were very good.
+Oct.
+10, I was with the brethren at LeContes Mills for the worship, and at Flemington for the evening meeting.
 We are planning to be in Blairsville for a mission meeting a part of the month of November.